oimoyu/blender_bonex_document/source/update_log.rst

 1.0.4 Optimized the cleaning of soft connection, optimized the drawing and display of soft connection.

 1.0.5 Add rigidbody damping to simulate air resistance especially for cloth or hair.

+1.0.6 Deprecate the function of automatically stopping playback.
+Because some project may raise WARN "animsys_calculate_nla: NLA Eval: Stopgap for active action on NLA Stack - no strips case", in this case, stop playback api will lead to blender crash.
+Waiting for the solution: https://projects.blender.org/blender/blender/issues/93707